erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 AI cloud computing capabilities delivered in a sensible and straightforward way.
 Enter Oracle.
 Add in that they're buying nuclear reactors, data centers and signing billion dollar deals, with a burgeoning backlog order book and you have a wealth of possible catalysts coming in the future.
+From their Q1 earnings call: "we will build and operate more cloud infrastructure data centers than all of our competitors combined".

 **NTDOY**